Danish People's Party: Domestic policy

-The party wants to improve conditions for the elderly and disabled, and advocates stricter punishments for crimes such as rape, violence, sexual abuse, reckless driving, and cruelty to animals.
+The party advocates stricter punishments for crimes such as rape, violence, sexual abuse, reckless driving, and cruelty to animals.
 It supports grants for specific research into terrorism, Islamism, and Cold War history as well as increased defense spending.
 It also wants to maintain the Danish monarchy and the current Danish constitution, and to abolish the 'hate speech' clause in the Danish criminal code.